Kellee O’Shea- Program Director, Hemlock Class Lead Teacher

 Jessica Baker- Willow Class Lead Teacher

 Jessica was absolutely thrilled to begin her Waldorf teaching career at Spring Hill fall of 2022.
 Jessica has two Bachelor's degrees, one in Elementary Education and one in Studio Art from Keene State College.
-Jessica grew up on the NH and Maine border and she moved to the Keene area in 2007.
+Jessica grew up on the NH / Maine border and she moved to the Keene area in 2007.
 She was blessed to become a mother to two beautiful children, River and Ridge, who have both been in a Waldorf school since they were 6 months old.
 When she is not in the classroom she is enjoying time with her children, family and the magical area they call home.

-Sofia Likhter- Birch Class Lead Teacher
+Samantha England- Birch Class Lead Teacher

 Jeronima Carral- Hemlock Class Associate Teacher